#1 Magical girl detectives

 Describing just how thoroughly stupid these girls are is nearly impossible.
 They are naïve, work-shy, conceited, and lack any self-awareness whatsoever.
 All their classmates hate them and are just waiting for the team to get kicked out of the school.
 However, not even the looming threat of expulsion can motivate these girls to shape up.
 In fact, they routinely forget about their mission to go on fun (unearned) trips or take up new hobbies; usually at the academy’s expense, no less.

 Individually, each of the girls is idiotic in their own unique ways.
 Nero is prone to unreasonable tantrums, especially when the academy begins revoking privileges that Milky Holmes received when they were still aces.
 Sherlock is obnoxiously genki at all times and catastrophically clumsy on top of that, whereas Hercule is so timid that any amount of attention sends her into a panic.
 Cordelia takes the cake, though.
-She is prone to spontaneously lapsing into delusional fantasies, which either leave her incapacitated due to sheer ecstasy or have her assume melodramatic alter egos.
+She is prone to spontaneously lapsing into delusional fantasies.
+These either leave her incapacitated due to sheer ecstasy or have her assume melodramatic alter egos.

 In a way, watching these characters is incredibly infuriating.
 They have no sense of responsibility, they are entitled, and they mess up every opportunity handed to them.
 In spite of all that, they are still very endearing and enjoyable characters, which is perhaps the anime’s greatest achievement.
 I had a lot of fun watching these lovable morons make a complete mess of the plot and seeing them overcome the consequences of their terrible decisions.